 LAST UPDATED: JANUARY 24, 2017

-If the teeth are significantly misaligned, dental specialists will usually use braces to gradually shift the patient’s teeth in the desired direction over an extended period of time.
-Braces are individually designed for the patient and may be constructed with wires, bands, and other corrective devices.
+If the teeth are significantly misaligned, orthodontic specialists can use braces to gradually shift the patient’s teeth in the desired direction over an extended period of time.
+Braces are placed in specific spots on the teeth that are customized for the patient.
 These devices may be removable or fixed, depending on the specific needs of the patient.
-In the most severe cases, they may be augmented with headgear or some other external device.
-Braces will cause the bone, muscle, and gum structure of the patient’s jaw to change over time, and as a result, they will require frequent adjustment to compensate for these changes.
-During this time frame, monthly visits to the dentist are not unusual.
+Braces and the wires that go with them will cause the bone, muscle, and gum structure of the patient’s jaw to change over time, and as a result, they will require frequent adjustment to compensate for these changes.
+During treatment, visits every 6-8 weeks to the orthodontist are common.
 They will adjust the bands, springs or wires of the braces, and will check to make sure that the process is working as intended.

-Invisalign is a recent improvement to traditional braces.
-Made of a medical grade transparent plastic, they are custom-fitted to the individual patient and are much less noticeable than braces.
-Until the desired correction is achieved, Invisalign aligners are changed every 2 weeks because, this is because they are not adjustable.
+Invisalign clear aligners are an alternative to traditional braces.
+Made of a medical grade transparent plastic, they are custom-fitted to the individual patient and are a much more cosmetic option than braces.
+Patients will receive a series of aligners, and change them every week throughout treatment.

 How does a retainer work?